IPGP/git_class/exercises.md

 1. Type `git fetch` and afterwards `git show-ref` in your repository.
    What are you seeing?
 Try to understand that `git pull` is a combination of `git fetch` and `git merge`.
+2. Try to push from the local master to a different remote branch with `git push origin master:new_branch`.

 ### you should have learned:
 * how to use git to interact with a repository hosted on github